NURS500 Research and Evidence-Based Practice (3 semester hours)

 NURS604 Advanced Pathophysiology and Pharmacology (3 semester hours)

 This course builds on the undergraduate knowledge of pharmacology and the relationship of pharmacological therapies to patient health and outcomes, as well as pathophysiological conditions.
 Students study the actions and effects of medications as well as complementary and alternative therapies on the human system across the life span.
 Using a variety of theories and frameworks, students use clinical reasoning to evaluate ambiguous and complex clinical presentations.
 Students discuss the role of the advanced practice nurse educator in ensuring safe medication practice in a variety of settings.

 NURS606 Nursing Curriculum Development, Assessment and Evaluation (3 semester hours)

 This course will provide the student with the theoretical basis of curriculum development, assessment and evaluation.
 Students will focus on the process of curriculum design and development; integrating these concepts into the economic, social, regulatory, technological, and ethical influences and trends which impact current nursing practice.
-(Prerequisite: ALL CORE COURSES IN THE PROGRAM and NURS601 and NURS603 and NURS605)
+(Prerequisite: ALL CORE COURSES IN THE PROGRAM and NURS601 and NURS605)

 NURS610 Learner-Centered Teaching Methodologies (3 semester hours)